Library Services for Alumni & Community Members

 Using the Library

-Alumni and community members have access to the physical materials in Forsyth Library by borrowing with a community card or a temporary card.
+Alumni and community members have access to the physical materials in TEbo Library by borrowing with a community card or a temporary card.
 Both cards provide access to check out physical materials and have on-campus access to electronic resources.

 - Community Card